 (bb) Traffic Impact Study.
-A traffic impact study shall be required for all commercial, industrial, and mixed-use developments with an entrance on a road with greater than 2,000 Average Daily Trips (ADT) and that generates more than 50 directional peak hour trips.
-A traffic impact study shall be required for all residential developments with an entrance on a road with greater than 2,000 Average Daily Trips (ADT) and that will generate more than 50 directional peak hour trips, as follows:
+A traffic impact study shall be required for all commercial, industrial, and mixed-use developments with an entrance on a road with greater than 2,000 Average Daily Trips (ADT) and that generates more than 100 peak hour trips.
+A traffic impact study shall be required for all residential developments with an entrance on a road with greater than 2,000 Average Daily Trips (ADT) and that generate more than 100 peak hour trips, as follows: